SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: Evaluations

 \subsection{Further Analysis}

 \textbf{Bias toward allocentric or egocentric viewpoint.} We further analyze model performance on position-related tasks by distinguishing between allocentric and egocentric viewpoints.
 This analysis provides insights into whether VLMs can comprehend object orientations and reason from both relative (object-to-object) and absolute (viewer-to-object) perspectives.
 Example questions are shown in Figure~\ref{fig:viewpoint_examples}.
-From the results in Table~\ref{tab: viewpoint_accuracy}, we observe that the VLMs are divided in their biases for allocentric or egocentric viewpoint.
-InstructBLIP, Idefics2 and SpaceMantis show a slight bias toward the egocentric viewpoint.
-The other models tested demonstrate a significant bias toward the allocentric viewpoint, with performance gaps as large as $26.4\%$ for Qwen-VL in the Position task, and $24.3\%$ for LLaVA-NeXT in the Position + Counting task.
+From the results in Table~\ref{tab: viewpoint_accuracy}, we observe that most VLMs demonstrate a significant bias toward the allocentric viewpoint, with performance gaps as large as $33.4\%$ for Phi-3.5-Vision in the Position task, and $25.4\%$ for LLaVA-OneVision in the Position + Counting task.

 \textbf{Effectiveness of additional information for reasoning.} Since the reasoning tasks first require image understanding of the factual information presented in the images and then logical reasoning to conduct analysis and inference, we further disentagle the two types of abilities.
 We measure the strength of model reasoning capabilities alone by directly providing understanding-based information in the input prompts.
-That is, we prefix the final step question with the intermediate step question and ground-truth answer as: \begin{quote} \textit{"Given that for the question: <intermediate step question> The answer is: <intermediate step answer>. <final step question>"} \end{quote} For the example in Figure~\ref{fig:annotation_examples}, the prompt will be \textit{"Given that for the question: Which object is thicker?
+That is, we prefix the final step question with the intermediate step question and ground-truth answer as: \begin{quote} \textit{``Given that for the question: <intermediate step question> The answer is: <intermediate step answer>. <final step question> Answer the question directly.”} \end{quote} For the example in Figure~\ref{fig:annotation_examples}, the prompt will be \textit{``Given that for the question: Which object is thicker?
 Fire hydrant or tree trunk?
 The answer is: Tree trunk.
 Where can a child be hiding?
-Behind the fire hydrant or behind the tree?"}
+Behind the fire hydrant or behind the tree?
+Answer the question directly.”}